keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/arduino/arduino.md

 int RECV_PIN = 3; //define the pins of IR receiver as 3
 IRrecv irrecv(RECV_PIN);
-decode_results results; //decode results exist in the“result” of “decode results
+decode_results results; //decode results exist in the“result” of “decode results”

 void setup() {
     Serial.begin(9600);